Apple removes apps that allow anonymous reporting of ICE agent sightings

-Apple has taken down an app that uses crowdsourcing to flag sightings of U.S. immigration agents, apparently after being pressured by U.S. authorities.
+Apple has taken down an app that uses crowdsourcing to flag sightings of U.S. immigration agents after coming under pressure from the Trump administration.

-ICEBlock, a free iPhone-only app lets users anonymously report and monitor activity by Immigration and Customs Enforcement (ICE) officers, was no longer available on Apple's App Store as of Friday.
+ICEBlock, a free iPhone-only app that lets users anonymously report and monitor activity by Immigration and Customs Enforcement (ICE) officers, was no longer available on Apple's App Store as of Friday.
+The developer had confirmed its removal on Thursday evening.

 The developer said last month that it had more than 1 million users.
 Even though it has been removed from the app marketplace, those who have already downloaded the app should still be able to use it.